Research

 Journal papers

-X.-Y. Zhang, Y. Yao, Z. Han and G. Yan.
-Communications Physics, 2025.
+X.-Y. Zhang*, Y. Yao, Z. Han and G. Yan.
+Communications Physics, 2025. (* corresponding author)

 Most real-world complex networks are spatially embedded, with nodes positioned in physical space.
 In such systems, distance-based connectivity shapes not only the information transmission efficiency but also the network robustness and vulnerability behavior.
 Here, we systematically examined how spatial distance influences network robustness using k-core percolation across a pair of models of long-range connectivity.
 For structural connected components, we found that long-range connectivity can trigger explosive phase transitions, but with a delayed threshold.
 For spatial neighborhoods, two core phenomena emerge: spatial diffusion and clustering.
 Despite varying connectivity models, spatial neighborhoods consistently demonstrate self-organized criticality throughout the percolation process.
-Our findings reveal how geometric constraints influence structural and spatial robustness, which may in turn support functional robustness.

 X.-Y. Zhang, J. M. Moore, X. Ru and G. Yan.
 Physical Review Letters, 2024.
 Editors' Suggestion & Featured in Physics & Physical Review Letters collection of the year 2024